Grief Therapy · Michigan

 Whatever you are grieving — named or unnamed, recent or long carried — it belongs here.

-I offer grief therapy for adults and millennials across Michigan including Grand Haven, Grand Rapids, Traverse City, Detroit, Ann Arbor, Lansing, and surrounding communities.
+I offer grief therapy for adults across Michigan including Grand Haven, Grand Rapids, Traverse City, Detroit, Ann Arbor, Lansing, and surrounding communities.

 You have carried this long enough alone.
 Let's make space for it together.